serious-scaffold/ss-cpp/_sources/topics/warnings.md.txt

 It can be configured using the following options:

 - `USE_CLANGTIDY`: If use clang-tidy.
-Default is ON.
+Default is OFF.
 - `USE_CLANGTIDY_OPTIONS`: Clang-tidy run options.
 Default is -extra-arg=-Wno-unknown-warning-option;-extra-arg=-Wno-ignored-optimization-argument;-extra-arg=-Wno-unused-command-line-argument;-p;`<build_dir>`.
 - `USE_CLANGTIDY_WARNINGS_AS_ERRORS`: Treat clang-tidy warnings as errors.
 Default is OFF.